The four-state verdict

 Skilled (skilled)

-"n_resolved >= 30, the BCa bootstrap 95% lower bound on realized edge is above zero, and single-event concentration is below 0.6, all on the resolved record.
-Retrospective and in-sample, uncorrected for multiple comparisons."
+"n_resolved >= 30, at least 20 independent resolved event clusters, coverage floors met, and the BCa bootstrap 95% lower bound on realized edge is strictly above zero, all on the resolved record.
+Retrospective and in-sample, uncorrected for multiple comparisons.
+Style labels (for example concentrated, or holds both outcome legs of the same markets to resolution) travel with the verdict to say how the edge was earned; they never change the state."

 Not separable from luck (luck)